1e100/bazel_doctest/README.md

 executed.
 If your tests are not instantaneous or if dependencies have large transitive closures, you might want to use the preferred "one test per library" pairing so that your build could remain fast and incremental.

+See `BUILD` files in this repo for details.

 ## Contributions